-If the .ebextensions directory is already inside your application source bundle, keep the change_upload_size.config file in the .ebextensions directory with the other .config files.
+If the .ebextensions directory is already inside your application source bundle, then keep the change_upload_size.config file in the .ebextensions directory with the other .config files.
 The directory structure should be similar to the following example:

 ├── wp-site.zip/ ├── .ebextensions/ ├── change_upload_size.config ├── wp-content/ ├── wp-includes/ ├── wp-admin/ ├── LICENSE ├── README.md ├── index.php ├── license.txt ├── readme.html ├── ... ├── ... ├── ... ├── ... ├── wp-settings.php ├── wp-signup.php ├── wp-trackback.php └── xmlrpc.php

 Important: For Amazon Linux 2 platforms based on Elastic Beanstalk, change the file name 99uploadsize.ini to z99uploadsize.ini everywhere in the .ebextension to allow the new PHP settings to override the defaults.

 4. To upload your code to an existing Elastic Beanstalk environment, choose your environment, and then choose Upload and Deploy.